Alcazaba of Badajoz: History

 Badajoz was founded by Abd-al Rahman Ibn Marwan in 875.
-After he had led several rebellions, he was expelled by Mérida but was given the chance to found a new city.
-Here, on a hill commanding the new city, he built a large citadel which granted Badajoz a strategic role in controlling the passage from Portugal to central Iberia.
+After leading several rebellions, he was expelled from Mérida but allowed to find a new city.
+He built a large citadel on a hill commanding the new city, thereby granting Badajoz a strategic role in controlling the passage from Portugal to central Iberia.

-The current line of walls date mostly from the Almohad age, although there are traces of earlier work from 913 and 1030; in 1169 the Almohad caliph Abu Yaqub Yusuf rebuilt the fortress, giving it its current appearance.
-The last Muslim restoration was carried on by Abu Yahya ibn Abi Sinan in the 13th century, few years before the capture of the city by the Christian King Alfonso IX of León.
+The current line of walls dates mostly from the Almohad age, although there are traces of earlier work from 913 and 1030; in 1169, the Almohad caliph Abu Yaqub Yusuf rebuilt the fortress, giving it its current appearance.
+Abu Yahya ibn Abi Sinan carried out the last Muslim restoration in the 13th century, a few years before the city's capture by the Christian King Alfonso IX of León.

-During the Peninsular War (1805-1813) the citadel was successfully stormed by allied-British, Spanish & Portuguese forces under the command of the Duke of Wellington.
-As a result, the Napoleonic hold on Western Spain was significantly weakened, and the Storming of the Alcazaba became part of Wellington's growing reputation for success in battle.
+During the Peninsular War (1807–1814), the citadel was successfully stormed by allied British, Spanish and Portuguese forces under the command of the Duke of Wellington.
+As a result, the Napoleonic hold on Western Spain was significantly weakened, and the storming of the Alcazaba became part of Wellington's growing reputation for success in battle.